Islandora-Collaboration-Group/ISLE/docs/install/install-local.md

 * Enter `Cntrl` and the letter `x` together to exit the file

-* [change passwords in local.env]

 ---

-## Step 4: Create new users and passwords
+## Step 4: Create new users and passwords by editing `local.env`

 * Open up the `local.env` file in a text editor of your choice.

 * Where ever there is a comment like:
   * `# Replace this comment with a ...` - add a value of your choice.
 Typically there are suggestions like `26 alpha-numeric characters` but in some cases the instructions change to `# Replace this comment with a easy to read but short database user e.g.` so **review** carefully.

 * In many cases the username is already pre-populated.
 If it doesn't have a comment directing you to change or add a value after the `=`, then don't change it.

 * Once finished, save the file and close it.

 * Once you have added all of the passwords, database and user names as directed by the in-line comments of the `local.env`, there is one additional file to be updated.
   * Open up the `config/apache/settings_php/settings.local.php` file.
   * Between the '', replace the `#Replace this...` comments with the appropriate values from the `local.env` file.
     * **Line 251** - 'database' => '#Replace this with the value of Line 23 (DRUPAL_DB) in the local.env'
     * **Line 252** - 'username' => '#Replace this with the value of Line 26 (DRUPAL_DB_USER) in the local.env'